UW Radiology

 Percutaneous Pins

-comminuted fracture of the surgical neck of the humerus bridged by four percutaneous pins
+Comminuted fracture of the surgical neck of the humerus bridged by four percutaneous pins

 Wires